 Ehlers’ fiduciary responsibility to you has always been our commitment to you, and as independent financial advisors.
 We have always recommended financial solutions that are in solely in your best interests.
 Therefore we support efforts to ensure that fiduciary duty is the standard that of all advisors in our industry follow.

-We encourage you to speak to your Ehlers financial advisor should you have any further questions, and for specific information about the Act and up-coming activities, visit the MSRB and SEC websites provided below.
+We encourage you to speak to your Ehlers Municipal Advisor should you have any further questions, and for specific information about the Act and up-coming activities, visit the MSRB and SEC websites provided below.